FNLookup/data/festival/docs/Leaderboards/EventIDs.md

 `season00x_su`

+- Replace `x` with the current season number
 - For Festival Season 1, instead of `season00x` it is `evergreen`.
 - `su` is the `su` field found in a Jam Track's Metadata.